• Skip to main content

 HubSpot Consultant

-Well, the very first thing I happened to notice was that their email sending domain (DKIM) was never connected!
-So that explained why they were having so many deliverability issues to begin with, and that was caught just in time to avoid extra penalties from the upcoming Google/Yahoo updates in February that are making DKIM, SPF, and DMARC required.
+Well, the first thing I noticed was that their email sending domain (DKIM) was never configured!
+So that explained why they were having so many deliverability issues to begin with, and it was caught just in time to avoid extra penalties from the upcoming Google/Yahoo updates in February, which are making DKIM, SPF, and DMARC required.

 So understandably, their email health score was abysmal.
-They had something like 5-7% open rates on most emails, but they never really did any segmentation so all their 12k contacts got the same content without any real rhyme or reason.
-They also never took out nearly 2k in bounced contacts they collected over the years, so those didn’t help their engagement scores either.
+They had about 5-7% open rates on most emails, but they never really did any segmentation, so all 12k of their contacts received the same content with no real rhyme or reason.
+They also never removed nearly 2k in bounced contacts they had collected over the years, so those didn’t help their engagement scores either.

 Carrie Gallagher